posty72/redux-canvas-poc/README.md

 ## Motivation
 A few years back I built a game using ES5 and HTML5 Canvas ([source code can be found here](https://github.com/posty72/good-company-game)).
 Since making that, I moved into creating data-driven applications powered by React and Redux.
 It's been sitting in the back of my head for a while, but I always wondered how it would look to maintain the state of a game using Redux.
 I also wanted to see how Redux looked outside of a React application.

+## Next steps
+- Added `redux-persist` so things stay sticky
+- Add more complex components that "talk to each other"

 ## Tooling

 There are four main tools I use to make this project work: